Auckie/Garn47_Planet_Pack/README.md

-# CarPlanet
+# Garn47 Planet Pack
-Adds the Car Planet
+Adds Car Planet, Carr Planet, and the celestials from Garn47.

 You can go to https://www.youtube.com/@Auckie-The-Kiwi for news on major updates or join the discord at https://discord.gg/4Kdcf9aRNy